kev231998/probemon/README.md

 A script called *plot.py* using *matplotlib* allows you to draw a chart to easily visualize the mac addresses presence.
 Another tool presents statistics about the mac addresses present in the database; it is just a helper script to query the database.

+There is also a **flask app** to serve charts/plots and stats of the sqlite3 db.
+Use a real webserver like *gunicorn* or whatever you like.
+Look at [your deployement options](http://flask.pocoo.org/docs/1.0/deploying/#self-hosted-options) to find how to serve the app with a webserver.

+The dependencies are:
+* for probemon.py: scapy, python-netaddr, lru-dict
+* for stats.py: None
+* for plot.py: matplotlib, cycler
+* for mapot.py: flask, flask-caching

 ## Usage
 ### probemon.py
 You must enable monitor mode on your interface before running `probemon.py`.
 You can use, for example, `airmon-ng start wlan0` where wlan0 is your interface name.
 Now, use *wlan0mon* with `probemon.py`.